The Slippery Slope-Erosion control with Plants

 When the planting is complete, it is a good idea to add mulch.
 Not only does this look nice, but also it will provide another layer of protection from erosion.
 Shredded bark is the preferable material.
 Large bark, straw, and gravel can wash away during heavy rainfall.

-Plants for erosion control should be chosen for their fibrous root systems.
-It is best to used mixed plantings in order to capitalize on different water absorption rates.
-Ground covers, trees, shrubs, and other perennials can be combined.
-Common recommendations for plants that control erosion are:
+Who should choose plants for erosion control for their fibrous root systems?
+It is best to use mixed plantings to capitalize on different water absorption rates.
+Who can combine ground covers, trees, shrubs, and other perennials?
+Typical recommendations for plants that control erosion are:

 Erosion control with plants is a viable option for those willing to put forth the effort.
 It not only creates an enjoyable landscape, but it is also good for the environment.

 Source to Buy Plants to Prevent Soil Erosion